ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Global Privacy Practices.md

 * We collect as little information about you as we can unless you choose to give us more.

 ## Access
-* You are always able to access the data we have about you in your UltraSeedbox user profile.
+* You are always able to access the data we have about you in your Ultraseedbox user profile.
 You may access, update, alter, or delete your information there.

 ## Recourse, Enforcement, and Liability
 * If you have questions about our privacy practices, you can reach us with our ticketing system or our community Discord server, and we will respond as soon as possible.